RebelToolbox/RebelDocumentation/tutorials/shaders/converting_glsl_to_rebel_shaders.rst

 Coordinates
 ^^^^^^^^^^^

-``gl_FragCoord`` in GLSL and ``FRAGCOORD`` in the Godot shading language use the same coordinate system.
-If using UV in Godot, the y-coordinate will be flipped upside down.
+``gl_FragCoord`` in GLSL and ``FRAGCOORD`` in the Rebel Shading Language use the same coordinate system.
+If using UV in Rebel Shading Language, the y-coordinate will be flipped upside down.

 Precision
 ^^^^^^^^^

 In GLSL, you can define the precision of a given type (float or int) at the top of the shader with the ``precision`` keyword.
-In Godot, you can set the precision of individual variables as you need by placing precision qualifiers ``lowp``, ``mediump``, and ``highp`` before the type when defining the variable.
+In Rebel Shading Language, you can set the precision of individual variables as you need by placing precision qualifiers ``lowp``, ``mediump``, and ``highp`` before the type when defining the variable.
 For more information, see the :ref:`Shading Language <doc_shading_language>`